 Why I am Running

 I am running for City Council to advocate for and preserve the rare quality of life we enjoy on Mercer Island.
+Councilmember Jake Jacobson set a high bar with his work, and I admire his dedication to protecting Mercer Island.
 I will be a leader who knows how to work in collaboration with others, but stands firm when Mercer Island’s best interests are not being served.
 For the past four years, our balanced City Council has served the Mercer Island community well, and I’m committed to continuing that legacy of balanced, thoughtful leadership.

 Priorities